atRealAAZ/atrealaaz.github.io/_posts/2024-09-17-simulating-a-society.md

   - Random
 ---

 Not a day goes by when some politician makes some comment about the economy.
-Taxes go up!
+Economy goes up if the taxes go down!
 No!
-Taxes go down!
+No, economy go down!
 No, something else entirely!

 But what are all these statements based on?

 Hot air.
 Hot air and the delusions of of the many.

-So let's take a bit more quantitative approach.
+So let's take a bit more quantitative approach to the economy.
+Let's simulate it!

-So let's simulate a society.

 We will build up the society slowly.
 We will define some macro-economic variables that all behaviour will interact on.
 These are Economic Health, Political Stability and Civil Liberties.
 Economic Health can be seen as a measure of how well the economy is doing.
 Political Stability can be seen as a measure of how stable the society is.
 Both of these are important for a country.
 If one is low, the going gets tough.
 We can implement this as follows.
 Civil Liberties is a measure of how 'free' its citizens are.